Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 ## Example Invocations
 ```
 python shipyard.py --credentials credentials.json --config config.json --pool pool.json addpool

+... or if all config files are in the current working directory named as above ...

+python shipyard.py --configdir . addpool
 ```
 The above invocation will add the pool specified to the Batch account.

 ```
 python shipyard.py --credentials credentials.json --config config.json --pool pool.json --jobs jobs.json addjobs

+... or if all config files are in the current working directory named as above ...

+python shipyard.py --configdir . addjobs
 ```
 The above invocation will add the jobs specified to the designated pool.

 ```
-python shipyard.py --credentials credentials.json --config config.json --pool pool.json --jobs jobs.json cleanmijobs
+python shipyard.py --credentials credentials.json --config config.json --pool pool.json --jobs jobs.json streamfile

+... or if all config files are in the current working directory named as above ...

+python shipyard.py --configdir . streamfile
 ```
-The above invocation will clean up all multi-instance tasks in all of the jobs specified.
+The above invocation will stream a file from a live compute node with interactive prompts from the script.

 ## Multi-Instance Tasks
 For more information regarding Multi-Instance Tasks and/or MPI jobs using